k-eaton/k-eaton.github.io/blog/t1-git-blog.md

 But what happens when your cat decides to be a total dick and knock a glass of water over onto your laptop?

 This is where GitHub comes in.
-GitHub is a website, and it's kind of the social media of version control.
+GitHub is a website, and it's kind of the social media/DropBox of version control.
 One use for it is to link your local folders to folders you create on the website.
 When you save your files locally (a process called a "commit" in git) you can also "push" your files up to GitHub.
 This gives you an off site backup.

 But wait!
 There's more!